 GasanMamo Insurance has a distribution network that is unparalleled in Malta with a large centrally located Head Office and strategically located branches.
 In General Insurance, GasanMamo has Malta's largest network of Tied Insurance Intermediaries.
 These are located throughout Malta and Gozo and provide a very personalised level of service to their customers.
 Brokers are seen as an essential source of business and GasanMamo Insurance has excellent relationships with all leading brokers and provides market-leading support.

-Two excellent agency appointments are in place; Thomas Smith Insurance Agency Limited in Malta and Prodromou & Makriyiannis Insurance Underwriting Agents & Consultants Limited in Cyprus.
-The company is pleased with their performance and confident of their continued growth.
+Three excellent agency appointments are in place: Thomas Smith Insurance Agency Limited in Malta and Prodromou & Makriyiannis Insurance Underwriting Agents & Consultants Limited in Cyprus and ELPA Insurance Brokers in Greece.
+The company is pleased with

 GASANMAMO INSURANCE LIMITED